cme212/course/notes/lecture-13/testing.md

   unexpected changes to an object that becomes the input for another test, which then causes that test to fail, etc.

-* Fixture functions allow you to eliminate duplicating the code for this process
+* Fixture functions allow you to eliminate duplicating the code for this process.

 ### Example BankAccount Fixture